Home Working in Australia – What you need to know

 Get a work Visa

 Unless you are an Australian citizen, you will first need a work visa to work in the country.
-Indeed, a simple tourist visa does not allow you to work legally.
+Indeed, a tourist visa does not allow you to work legally.
 Fortunately, Australia offers a multitude of work visas.
 Here is a selection of the main temporary work visas:

 Administrative procedures